 Fund companies also charge an expense ratio fee, and this applies to all robo firms.
-Your average expense fee for a Betterment portfolio is 0.13%.
+Thanks to Betterment’s exclusive use of Vanguard ETFs, your average expense fee for a Betterment portfolio is 0.13%.
 These expense ratios are some of the lowest in the industry, and even for a saver with $10,000 paying $25 a year, the added .13% fee of $13 a year makes the total annual fee just $38.

 When it comes to client tools, RetireGuide is Betterment’s advanced retirement calculator and featured product.
 After entering general information about yourself including income, age, location, savings to date, etc. RetireGuide will project what you need to retire and tell if you if you are on track.
 To improve accuracy and provide a clearer financial outlook, you can sync data from third party firms such as Charles Schwab or Fidelity (more on syncing below).

 Compared to its robo competitors, RetireGuide is great because of its clean user interface and overall design.
 Without question, Betterment put a lot of resources and thought into building RetireGuide.